 3. Why do I have to tell the person I am nominating before I submit my nomination to RHF?

-RHF would like to celebrate the great work of all the Nominees and may share information about the nomination through emails and social media channels leading up to the Award announcement during National AccessAbility Week (May 30- June 5, 2021).
+RHF would like to celebrate the great work of all the Nominees and may share information about the nomination through emails and social media channels leading up to the award announcement during National AccessAbility Week (May 29- June 4, 2022).
 For this reason, we require that the Nominator has the permission of the Nominee to submit the online nomination.

 4. Do I have to nominate a teacher or can I nominate my coach or youth group leader?

-5. Can I nominate myself or my group of friends?
+5. Can I nominate myself, my friend or family member?

 6. How and when will the winners be celebrated?

-The winners will be notified by May 27th, 2021.
-They will be interviewed and the stories will be published on the RHF website, in addition a press release will be issued during National AccessAbility Week (May 30- June 5, 2021).
+The winners will be interviewed and the stories will be published on the RHF website, in addition a press release will be issued.
+You will also be invited to a virtual celebration.

 7. What will the winners receive?

-The 2021 RHFSP Difference Maker of the Year winners will receive a personalized letter from Rick Hansen and a framed certificate.
+The 2022 RHFSP Difference Maker of the Year winners will each receive a $500 honorarium to recognize their work, as well as a personalized letter from Rick Hansen and a framed certificate.

 8. Any tips on submitting a nomination?

 Your description should provide a well-rounded picture of the nominee and the positive impact of their actions.
-Concrete examples of the general and specific efforts and contributions the nominee makes in the school or community and their impact, the qualities that make the individual or team a worthy recipient, and how these have improved inclusion and accessibility.
+Concrete examples of the general and specific efforts and contributions the nominee makes in the school or community and their impact, the qualities that make the individual or team a worthy recipient, and how these have improved inclusion and accessibility for people with physical disabilities.